 - Third-party service disruptions

-Honestly, these can be the most frustrating to track down because they might only affect certain browsers or devices, making them intermittent and harder to reproduce.
+These can be the most frustrating to track down because they might only affect certain browsers or devices, which makes them intermittent and harder to reproduce.

 Right, let’s roll up our sleeves and get into the practical stuff.
-While automated tools are brilliant (and we’ll cover those next), sometimes you need to get your hands dirty with manual detection.
+Automated tools are excellent, and we’ll cover those next, but sometimes you need to get your hands dirty with manual detection.
 These methods give you more control and help you understand exactly what’s happening with your links.

 Your browser’s developer tools are like a Swiss Army knife for link detection.
-Every modern browser – Chrome, Firefox, Safari, Edge – comes with built-in tools that can help you spot broken links in real-time.
-Let me walk you through how to use them effectively.
+Every modern browser, whether Chrome, Firefox, Safari, or Edge, has built-in tools that help you spot broken links as they happen.
+Let me show you how to use them well.

-The “Network” tab is even more powerful.
+The “Network” tab is even more useful.
 Refresh the page with the Network tab open, and you’ll see every single request your page makes.
-Failed requests show up in red, making them easy to spot.
-You can filter by different resource types – documents, images, scripts – to narrow down your search.
+Failed requests show up in red, so they’re easy to spot.
+You can filter by resource type, whether documents, images, or scripts, to narrow down your search.

 Quick Tip: Use the browser’s “Find” function (Ctrl+F) to search for “404” or “error” in the Console tab.
 This quickly highlights problematic requests without scrolling through everything.

-Here’s a neat trick I discovered: you can simulate different network conditions and devices using developer tools.
-This helps you catch broken links that only appear under specific circumstances, like slow connections or mobile devices.
+Here’s a neat trick I picked up: you can simulate different network conditions and devices in developer tools.
+That helps you catch broken links that only appear under specific circumstances, like slow connections or mobile devices.

 Sometimes the old-fashioned approach works best.
-Systematic site navigation testing involves manually clicking through your website like a determined visitor would.
-It’s time-consuming, sure, but it gives you the user’s perspective on broken links.
+Systematic site navigation testing means manually clicking through your website the way a determined visitor would.
+It takes time, sure, but it gives you the user’s view of broken links.

-Start with your main navigation menu and work your way through every link.
-Don’t just check that pages load – verify that they load correctly with all images, forms, and interactive elements working.
-Pay special attention to footer links, sidebar widgets, and any calls-to-action scattered throughout your content.
+Start with your main navigation menu and work through every link.
+Don’t just check that pages load.
+Verify that they load correctly, with all images, forms, and interactive elements working.
+Give extra attention to footer links, sidebar widgets, and any calls-to-action scattered through your content.

 Create a simple checklist for each page: